dinhlenguyen/trustsoft-internship/README.md

 - **Application Load Balancer**:
   - Round-robin distribution between the two EC2 instances
 - **CloudWatch Monitoring**:
-  - CPU Utilization alarms for each EC2 instance (triggered if CPU > 10% for 4 minutes)
+  - CPU Utilization alarms for each EC2 instance with **SNS** email notifications to configured subscribers

 ## 🛡️ Security Considerations
 - **No SSH (port 22) open** to the internet.
 - **EC2 instances** are private (reachable only through Load Balancer and outbound through NAT Gateway).